Bach Flower

 Hope and optimism

-Being overly talkative, needy and self-absorbed
+Loneliness manifesting in being overly talkative, needy and self-absorbed

 Emotional self-sufficiency; compassion